Providence joins Biden Administration pledge to decarbonize health care sector, make facilities resilient to climate change

 - Agriculture and food – Several gardens, CSA programs, and a prescription produce program offering fresh local produce to people with chronic health issues.

 - Chemicals – Reduced greenhouse gases from anesthetic agents by 69% and 96% of computer purchases meet EPEAT standards.

 - Transportation – An 86% reduction in business trips in 2021, compared to 2019.

 “At Providence, we know that to achieve our vision of Health for a Better World, we must extend our healing beyond the walls of our ministries and partner facilities, into the world around us,” Ali Santore, chief advocacy and social responsibility officer at Providence said.
 “Environmental stewardship is essential to improving the health and well-being of our caregivers, patients, and communities.
 We understand that healthy people require a healthy environment in which we live.”

 For more information about how Providence is responding to our nation’s climate challenges, visit Providence.org.

 Providence is a national, not-for-profit Catholic health system comprising a diverse family of organizations and driven by a belief that health is a human right.
-With 52 hospitals, over 1,000 physician clinics, senior services, supportive housing, and many other health and educational services, the health system and its partners employ nearly 120,000 caregivers serving communities across seven states – Alaska, California, Montana, New Mexico, Oregon, Texas, and Washington, with system offices in Renton, Wash., and Irvine, Calif.
+With 52 hospitals, over 1,000 physician clinics, senior services, supportive housing, and much other health and educational services, the health system and its partners employ more than 120,000 caregivers serving communities across seven states – Alaska, California, Montana, New Mexico, Oregon, Texas, and Washington, with system offices in Renton, Wash., and Irvine, Calif.
 Learn about our vision of health for a better world at Providence.org.